A theory for generalized morphisms and beyond: Introduction

 $ $

 Part III addresses the following issues.

 A main goal of the classical Galois theory is to study the solvability by radicals of polynomial equations.
-In Section \ref{poly equ}, however, we introduce another understanding of solvability of a polynomial equation, which somehow corresponds to a composition series of the Galois group of the polynomial (see Lemma \ref{17.1.1} and Definitions \ref{17.1.2} and \ref{17.1.3}).
-And in Subsection \ref{Formulas for the roots} we explain why we introduce this notion of solvability.
-Roughly speaking, the central idea is that a separable polynomial $p(x)$ can be “decomposed” into $n$ polynomials ${{p}_{1}}(x),\cdots ,{{p}_{n}}(x)$ such that the Galois group of each ${{p}_{i}}(x)$ is simple and any solution of $p(x)$ can be expressed in terms of the solutions of ${{p}_{1}}(x),\cdots ,{{p}_{n}}(x)$ (See Corollary \ref{17.2.5}).
+In Section \ref{poly equ}, however, we shall introduce another understanding of solvability of polynomial equations, which somehow corresponds to a composition series of the Galois group of the polynomial.
+And in Subsection \ref{Formulas for the roots} we shall explain why we introduce this notion of solvability.
+Roughly speaking, the central idea is that a separable polynomial $p(x)$ can be “decomposed” into $n$ polynomials ${{p}_{1}}(x),\cdots ,{{p}_{n}}(x)$ such that the Galois group of each ${{p}_{i}}(x)$ is simple and any root of $p(x)$ can be expressed in terms of the roots of ${{p}_{1}}(x),\cdots ,{{p}_{n}}(x)$ (\textit{cf.} Corollary \ref{17.2.5}).

-Analogously, in Section \ref{diff equ}, we introduce a new interpretation of solvability of a homogeneous linear differential equation, which somehow corresponds to a “composition Zariski-closed series” of the differential Galois group of the equation.
-In Subsection \ref{Formulas for the solutions} we explain why we introduce this notion of solvability.
-As what we did in Section \ref{poly equ}, our main approach is to “decompose” a homogeneous linear differential equation $L(Y)=0$ into $n$ homogeneous linear differential equations ${{L}_{1}}(Y)=0,\cdots ,{{L}_{n}}(Y)=0$ so that any solution of $L(Y)=0$ can be expressed in terms of the solutions of ${{L}_{1}}(Y)=0,\cdots ,{{L}_{n}}(Y)=0$ (See Corollary \ref{18.3.5}).
+Analogously, in Section \ref{diff equ}, we shall introduce a new interpretation of solvability of homogeneous linear differential equations, which somehow corresponds to a “composition Zariski-closed series” of the differential Galois group of the equation.
+In Subsection \ref{Formulas for the solutions} we shall explain why we introduce this notion of solvability.
+As what we did in Section \ref{poly equ}, our main approach is to “decompose” a homogeneous linear differential equation $L(Y)=0$ into $n$ homogeneous linear differential equations ${{L}_{1}}(Y)=0,\cdots ,{{L}_{n}}(Y)=0$ so that any solution of $L(Y)=0$ can be expressed in terms of the solutions of ${{L}_{1}}(Y)=0,\cdots ,{{L}_{n}}(Y)=0$ (\textit{cf.} Corollary \ref{18.3.5}).